 If your feet are sliding forward in your shoes, causing the shoe to rub against your heel as you walk, try some insoles or heel cushions.
 These keep your feet firmly in your shoes, eliminating rubbing and friction.
 Another thing to remember -- nobody's feet are the exact same size.
 One may be slightly bigger or wider than the other, leading to one normal foot and one blistered foot.
 Grippy insoles and heel cushions can help alleviate this problem for the ill-fitting foot.

-For more about shoes and foot care, check out the links on the next page.
+For more about shoes and foot care, check out the links below.
 We'll see you on the catwalk!